-The content of this qualification has been developed in consultation with higher education providers to ensure that it supports progression to higher education or training.
-Employers have also been involved and consulted to confirm that the content is appropriate for those who may be interested in employment in the sector after further training or completing a degree.
+• The content of this qualification has been developed in consultation with academics to ensure that it supports progression to higher education.
+In addition, employers and professional bodies have been involved and consulted in order to confirm that the content is also appropriate and consistent with current practice.

-The mandatory content consists of four units covering the following content areas:
+This qualification includes seven mandatory units, covering the following areas: